GayathriNarayanan1610/agentic-integration-service/README.md

 **An LLM agent that takes action across enterprise systems - with the guardrails that make it trustworthy.**

-This is API-led integration — the kind of work I did for years in MuleSoft — except now an LLM decides *which* systems to call and *in what order*.
+This is API-led integration, the kind of work I did for years in MuleSoft except now an LLM decides *which* systems to call and *in what order*.
 The model plans; it isn't a hard-coded flow.
 On top of that I added the controls an agent actually needs before a business will let it touch production systems: **idempotency, retries with backoff, human-in-the-loop on risky actions, and a full audit log of every decision and tool call.**

-I've spent ~8 years building and operating integrations on MuleSoft and Azure, and the failure modes here aren't theoretical — duplicate writes on retried deliveries, transient 5xx/429s from downstream APIs, and "who approved this?" audit gaps are exactly the things that page you at 2am.
+I've spent ~8 years building and operating integrations on MuleSoft and Azure, and the failure modes here aren't theoretical duplicate writes on retried deliveries, transient 5xx/429s from downstream APIs, and "who approved this?" audit gaps are exactly the things that page you at 2am.
 This project puts an agent in the orchestrator seat and keeps those controls in place.